Prabhu-bit/Customer-Churn-Prediction-System-using-AI/README.md

 Setup steps:

-Create and activate a virtual environment.
+1.Create and activate a virtual environment.
-Install the required packages with pip install -r requirements.txt.
+2.Install the required packages with pip install -r requirements.txt.
-Run the app using python run_app.py.
+3.Run the app using python run_app.py.
 If you face any installation issue, make sure you are not using Python 3.14 for this project.